---Student - is defined as a person who is current at the university. ntly enrolled for academic instruction or research --Campus - is defined as all real property over by law. r which the university has possession and control --University group - is defined as a registered faculty and or staff group.
-No group shall be consistent who is not a student, faculty member, or employee of the immediate family of a student, faculty member. of the university unless that person is a member Outside group - is defined as any organization university group. ion or group that is not included within the term "Outside individual" - is defined as any individual employee of the university, and a student, faculty r within the scope of their employment. • --Sponsoring organization - will mean a univuse of a university facility. versity group that vouches for an outside group's --University official - is defined as a person the use of a university facility. charged with the responsibility for supervising --University agency - is defined as an acad council, committee or auxiliary enterprise. emic unit, college, or program, or a university 16.33 Use of University Facilities Page
+The following definitions will be utilized for the purpose of this policy: --Student - is defined as a person who is currently enrolled for acadat the university. emic instruction or research --Campus - is defined as all real property over which the university by law. has possession and control University group - is defined as a registered student organization faculty and or staff group.
+No group shall be considered a university group who is not a student, faculty member, or employee of the university unless of the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student, faculty member, or employee of the university unless than the immediate family of a student of the immediate family of a student of the immediate family of the i roup if it includes a person ess that person is a member --Outside group - is defined as any organization or group that is n university group. ot included within the term "Outside individual" - is defined as any individual that is not a stremployee of the university, and a student, faculty member, or employee within the scope of their employment. • --Sponsoring organization - will mean-a university group that vouse of a university facility. iches for an outside group's --University official - is defined as a person charged with the resthe use of a university facility. sponsibility for supervising --University agency - is defined as an academic unit, college, council, committee or auxiliary enterprise. or program, or a university 16.33 Use of University Facilities Pag